Git-Host/Google-Agenda-SMS-Notifier/README.md

+# jQbrick

-# jQbrick <small>{Bricks for Mobile App Directors}</small>
+jQbrick is a components library I like do define _"Bricks for Mobile App Directors"_.

-web app startup package based on jQueryMobile, Backbone, RequireJS
+It is build over jQuery, BackboneJS and uses jQueryMobile as UI toolkit to produce well structured Mobile Apps.